The Ordinary Quick Starter Guide

 Firstly, think about your skin type and concerns.
 If you don´t know what your skin type is, have a look at The Ordinary products for every skin type here.
 Be realistic about how many skin concerns you can tackle at once with a serum.
 Skin concerns include acne, pigmentation, rosacea, lines and wrinkles, melasma, eczema, and many more.
 Read more about The Ordinary Regimens.

-Choosing A Regimen
+Choosing A Regimen – The Ordinary & Deciem

-You’ll find lots of different Deciem Regimens here plus 100s of personalized regimens the group members have been sent by Deciem.
+You’ll find lots of different Deciem Regimens here plus 100s of personalized regimens the group members have been sent by The Ordinary.
 Browsing through these will give you a good idea about which products to use together and how many to use in one regimen.
 Deciem does not recommend more than 3 serums in one routine.

 How To Layer The Ordinary

 Read all about Layering The Ordinary here where you can see all The Ordinary products arranged by their different solutions; Water, Oil, Anhydrous, Suspension & Emulsion.
 The general rule is from the thinnest / clearest to the thickest / opaque.
-Make sure you read this page which is regularly updated.

 The Ordinary Product Conflicts – what does it mean when products conflict?

 The Ordinary Products You Can & Cannot Mix